 Her change is my change; there will be far fewer lazy afternoons chatting over too many cups of tea and who knows if I’ll ever again get to ask Does the house smell like dog?
 (She’d always assured me it didn’t, and I’d always pull out the essential oils anyway.)

-Our texts and chats this past week, as she sold everything on Craigslist to get her life down to car-sized proportions, have me thinking about what we hold on to and what we let go of as we dance through this life.What I've learned for certain: we can't hold on to people, all we can do is give them a front-row seat… Click To Tweet
+Our texts and chats this past week, as she sold everything on Craigslist to get her life down to car-sized proportions, have me thinking about what we hold on to and what we let go of as we dance through this life.What I've learned for certain: we can't hold on to people, all we can do is give them a front-row seat in our heart.
+Click To Tweet

 There’s a gorgeous scene in Robert Hellenga’s book The Sixteen Pleasures, in which an antiquarian at a large auction house is asked how he can handle treasures every day and not want to grasp and grab for each one.
 He offers the image of standing in a river and marveling at all the beautiful things as they flow past.